ostinelli/syn/README.md

  * Global (i.e. a process is uniquely identified with a Key across all the nodes of a cluster).
  * Any term can be used as Key.
  * Fast writes.
- * Automatically handles net splits.
+ * Automatically handles conflict resolution (such as net splits).
  * Configurable callbacks.